Locations:

 • Avoid getting constipated.

-• Avoid holding your urine for too long.
-Use the bathroom when you need to.
+• Avoid holding your urine for too long before you pee.

 • Wipe from front to back when you use the bathroom.

-• Use protective clothing, like a jockstrap, if you participate in sports.
+• Use a jockstrap if you play sports.

-Review your medications, foods and choice of birth control with your healthcare provider if you have problems with your urinary tract.
+Review your medicines, foods and choice of birth control with your healthcare provider if you have problems with your urinary tract.
 Some medications and foods can affect your urinary system.

 Advertisement